jasonjpulikkottil/arduino_voice_recognition/README.md

 # Voice Recognition with Machine Learning on Arduino Nano 33 BLE Sense

-This is a comprehensive and detailed post on voice recognition with machine learning on the Arduino Nano 33 BLE Sense.
-The post covers various aspects, including hardware and software requirements, capturing audio samples, training a machine learning model, and deploying it to Arduino.
+This is a project on voice recognition with machine learning on the Arduino Nano 33 BLE Sense.
+The project covers various aspects, including hardware and software requirements, capturing audio samples, training a machine learning model, and deploying it to Arduino.

 ## Hardware and Software Requirements: